5k-mirrors/delve-relic-checklist/README.md

 - There are no relic maps
 - The following relics don't seem to drop: `Fate of the Vaal`, `Night's Hold`, `Natural Hierarchy`.
 Reasons are unknown, suspected bug ([1](https://www.reddit.com/r/pathofexile/comments/9ejqeu/bugged_there_are_0_fate_of_the_vaal_sword_opened/), [2](https://www.pathofexile.com/forum/view-thread/2214627/page/1#p15802185))

-This puts the current count a round 150.
+This puts the current count at a round 150.
 Have fun collecting exiles!